SBNSoftware/SBNSoftware.github.io/sbn_wiki/VPN.md

 The client asks for two passwords.
 The second one changes every minute and is obtained from the RSA token or application.
+Apparently depending on the system the token to be entered is either 6 digits (Android RSA token application?) or 10 digits (iOS?).
+In the latter case the code is made of the 4 digits of your secret (that is always the same and you chose) and the 6 digits generated every time.

 ### Cisco AnyConnect(#Cisco-AnyConnect)